kannan-parameswaran/ml-stock-prices-moving-average/README.md

 ### How to complete or run this this guide
 You can start from scratch and complete each step or you can bypass basic setup steps that are already familiar to you.
 Either way, you end up with working code.

-To start from scratch, move on to Starting with Single Moving Average.
+To start from scratch, move on to Single Moving Average.

 To skip the basics, do the following: